 UTMD may have separate discounted pricing agreements with a clinical facility or group of affiliated facilities based on volume of purchases.
-Pricing agreements with clinical facilities, or groups of affiliated facilities, if applicable, are established in advance of orders accepted or shipments made.
+Pricing agreements which are documented arrangements with clinical facilities, or groups of affiliated facilities, if applicable, are established in advance of orders accepted or shipments made.
 For existing customers, past actual shipment volumes determine the fixed price by part number for the next agreement period of one or two years.
 For new customers, the customer's best estimate of volume is accepted by UTMD for determining the ensuing fixed prices for the agreement period.
 New customers typically have no longer than one-year agreements.
 Prices are not adjusted after an order is accepted.
 For the sake of clarity, the separate pricing agreements with clinical facilities based on volume of purchases disclosure is not inconsistent with UTMD's disclosure above that the selling price is fixed prior to the acceptance of a specific customer order.
-UTMD may from time to time establish a similar fixed price agreement with a Group Purchasing Organization (GPO) in the U.S. GPOs are bargaining agents for member hospitals, not customers of UTMD.
-Except for an administrative fee, generally 3% of UTMD's sales to a GPO's members, the T&C of GPO agreements are not materially different from UTMD's Standard T&C of Sale.
-UTMD does not currently have any GPO agreements.

 UTMD's global consolidated trade sales are comprised of domestic and international sales.
-Domestic sales include 1) direct domestic sales, sales of finished devices to end-user facilities and med/surg distributors in the U.S.; 2) domestic OEM sales, sales of components or finished products, which may not be medical devices, to other companies for inclusion in their products; and 3) sales of the Filshie Clip System by Femcare UK to its U.S. distributor, CSI.
-International sales are sales from UTMD in the U.S. to customers outside the U.S. and all sales from its subsidiaries in Ireland, Australia and the UK other than the Femcare UK sales to CSI.
+Domestic sales include 1) direct domestic sales, sales of finished devices to end-user facilities and med/surg distributors in the U.S.; 2) domestic OEM sales, sales of components or finished products, which may not be medical devices, to other companies for inclusion in their products; and 3) sales of the Filshie Clip System by Femcare UK to its U.S. distributor, CooperSurgical Inc. (CSI).
+International sales are sales from UTMD in the U.S. to customers outside the U.S. and all sales from UTMD subsidiaries in Ireland, Australia and the UK other than Femcare UK sales to CSI.

 The term "trade" means sales to customers which are not part of UTMD.
 Each UTMD entity except Femcare Australia also has intercompany sales of components and/or finished devices to other UTMD entities.

-U.S. domestic sales in 2014 were \$19,483 (47% of total sales) compared to \$18,965 (47% of total sales) in 2013 and \$19,961 (48% of total sales) in 2012.
-The primary contributors to the \$518 (+3%) net higher domestic sales were \$436 (+13%) higher sales to CSI, Femcare's U.S. distributor of Filshie Clips, and \$494 (+27%) higher sales of components and devices used in other companies' products (OEM customers).
-UTMD projects 4%-5% higher domestic OEM sales and sales of Filshie Clips to CSI in 2015.
+U.S. domestic sales in 2015 were \$20,364 (51% of total sales) compared to \$19,483 (47% of total sales) in 2014 and \$18,965 (47% of total sales) in 2013.
+The contributors to the \$881 (+5%) higher domestic sales were \$458 (+12%) higher Filshie Clip System sales to CSI, \$261 (+11%) higher sales of components and devices to OEM customers and \$162 (+1%) higher sales to direct users.

-Direct sales of UTMD finished devices to domestic end-users declined \$411 (3%).
-By product category, domestic direct sales of neonatal products were \$4,378 (less than 1% higher), labor & delivery (L&D) products \$4,027 (11% lower), BPM products \$788 (3% higher) and gynecology/urology products excluding the Filshie Clip System \$4,391 (2% higher).
+By product category, domestic direct sales of neonatal products were \$4,363 (about the same), labor & delivery (L&D) products \$3,916 (3% lower), BPM products \$782 (1% lower) and gynecology/urology products excluding the Filshie Clip System \$4,521 (3% higher).
 The lower L&D sales were due to further tightening of compliance under GPO contracts by U.S. hospitals and lower intrauterine pressure monitoring utilization rates by existing customers.

-International sales in 2014 were \$21,795 compared to \$21,528 in 2013 and \$21,591 in 2012.
-International sales were 53% of global consolidated sales in 2014, 53% in 2013 and 52% in 2012.
-About two-thirds of international sales, or 35% of total sales, were invoiced in foreign currencies.
-GBP, EURO and AUD converted sales represented 18%, 9% and 8% of total 2014 USD sales, respectively.
-UTMD's FX rates are transaction-weighted averages.
-The average rates from the applicable foreign currency to USD during 2014 and 2013 follow:
+International sales in 2015 were \$19,793 compared to \$21,795 in 2014 and \$21,528 in 2013.
+International sales in 2015 were overall \$2,002 (9%) lower than in 2014, but \$1,635 (82%) of the decline was due to the change in FX rates.
+As a result, international sales slipped to 49% of global consolidated sales in 2015 from 53% in both 2014 and 2013.
+Sixty percent of international sales, or 30% of total sales, were invoiced in foreign currencies.
+A 12% combined negative FX rate impact on 30% of total sales created a 3.6% decline in total consolidated sales.
+GBP, EUR and AUD currency sales represented 15%, 8% and 6% of total 2015 USD-converted sales, respectively.
+UTMD's FX rates for income statement purposes are transaction-weighted averages.
+The average FX rates from the applicable foreign currency to USD during 2015 compared to 2014 FX rates were: